telerik/kendo-themes/packages/bootstrap/docs/index.md

 ---
 title: Overview
-description: "Preview and install the Kendo UI Bootstrap theme and style the Kendo UI components in Angular projects."
+description: "Preview and install the Kendo UI Bootstrap theme and style the Kendo UI components in Angular and React projects."
 slug: preview_kendothemebootstrap
 position: 1
 ---

 # Preview

-The Kendo UI Bootstrap theme for Angular is available through the @progress/kendo-theme-bootstrap NPM module.
+The Kendo UI Bootstrap theme is available through the @progress/kendo-theme-bootstrap NPM module.

 ## Installation